Building Public Private Partnerships

-FirstLine takes the Whole Community approach by uniting both the public and private sectors, volunteer groups, and citizens to take action in a common goal to save lives, property, and time in periods of emergency or disaster.
+FirstLine takes the Whole Community approach by uniting both the public and private sectors, volunteer groups, and citizens to take action in a common goal to save lives, property, and time in periods of crisis or emergency's.
 The centerpiece of this effort is the FirstLine App.

 During a disastrous event, the FirstLine App provides critical notifications and information across the spectrum of Emergency Management agencies and non-profit relief organizations.